Paras Kalnawat: Early and personal life

-Kalnawat, belonging to a Brahmin family, was born on 9 November 1996, to a Nagpur-based businessman Bhushan Kalnawat and Anita Kalnawat in Bhandara, a district near Nagpur.
+Kalnawat, belonging to a Kashmiri Pandit family, was born on 9 November 1996, to a Nagpur-based businessman Bhushan Kalnawat and Anita Kalnawat in Bhandara, a district near Nagpur.
 He has an elder sister named Pragati Kalnawat Sharma.

 He completed his schooling at Sanskar Vidya Sagar and Mohota Science College in Nagpur, and later joined S. K. Somaiya College to earn his Bachelor of Commerce degree.
 Later, he moved to Mumbai in 2014 to become an actor and completed his dance diploma from Terence Lewis Dance Academy.
 He also took formal training in acting from Barry John's Acting Classes.

 Kalnawat dated his Meri Durga co-star Urfi Javed for six months in 2017.
 In 2021, he revealed that he is in a serious relationship with someone outside the entertainment industry.

 On 27 March 2021, while shooting for Anupamaa, he received the news of his father's sudden demise due to heart attack.

 In November 2022, he revealed that he had been diagnosed with Spondylitis during his stint on Jhalak Dikhhla Jaa 10.

 Career

 Modelling and early work (2016–2020)

 Kalnawat began his career with modelling in 2016, and won the Mr. Multimedia title at the People’s Choice Award – Max Elite Model Look India the same year.
 He later started his acting career in 2017 by appearing in an episodic role as Dhruv in Aye Zindagi.
 In July 2017, he made his television debut opposite Srishti Jain in Meri Durga on StarPlus, where he portrayed the lead role of Sanjay Singh Ahlawat until the show went off-air in March 2018.

 In May 2018, he was cast to play Rehaan Thakur opposite Priyanka Kandwal in Mariam Khan - Reporting Live by StarPlus, however, he quit the show in September 2018 due to some personal reasons.
 Later in the same year he portrayed episodic roles in Kaun Hai? and Laal Ishq.

 In 2019, he made his digital debut by portraying Shivam Noon in ALT Balaji's Dil Hi Toh Hai 2 opposite Palak Purswani.
-He went on to play the antihero Faraz Sheikh in Ishq Aaj Kal alongside Ankitta Sharma, Angad Hasija, and Puneett Chouksey in the same year, and reprised his role as Shivam in Dil Hi Toh Hai 3 opposite Poulomi Das in early 2020.
+He went on to play the antihero Faraz Sheikh in all four seasons of Ishq Aaj Kal alongside Ankitta Sharma, Angad Hasija, and Puneett Chouksey in the same year, and reprised his role as Shivam in Dil Hi Toh Hai 3 opposite Poulomi Das in early 2020.